alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ## Experiment Overview

 This experiment investigates how a minimal ReLU-based network—composed of two opposing linear units passed through ReLU and summed—learns to solve the XOR problem.
-This model is designed as a structural analog of the single-unit absolute value network, based on the identity:
+This model is designed as a structural analog of the single-unit absolute value network (`abs1`), based on the identity:

-$$
-|x| = \text{ReLU}(x) + \text{ReLU}(-x)
+$$|x| = \text{ReLU}(x) + \text{ReLU}(-x)$$
-$$

-The purpose is not to test whether the model can reach 100% accuracy (it can), but to analyze **how** it learns when the underlying symmetry of the absolute value is not baked in, but must emerge through optimization.
-We focus on convergence dynamics, symmetry formation, and geometric structure in weight space.
+Preliminary runs revealed that, unlike the robust `abs1` model, this architecture frequently fails to converge to a correct solution.
+Our analysis pointed to a potential cause: "dead data points" at initialization that provide no initial gradient signal.

+To test this **Dead Data Point Hypothesis**, we conduct two sets of runs under different initialization strategies:
+1.  **Standard Init**: A baseline condition using a standard normal initialization.
+2.  **Re-init on Dead**: A test condition where the model is programmatically re-initialized until no data points are dead, ensuring all inputs are "live" at the start of training.

+The purpose of this combined experiment is to determine if the lack of initial gradient flow is the primary cause of training failure and to analyze how its presence or absence affects the emergence of geometric symmetry and convergence dynamics.

 ## Model Architecture